-Take a look at the following statistics related to the make-up of the clinical laboratory science majors at Drexel University.
+Take a look at the following statistics related to the make-up of the clinical laboratory science majors at Hunter College.

-The following table and chart show the race/ethnicity for students who recently graduated from Drexel University with a master's in clinical laboratory science.
+The following table and chart show the race/ethnicity for students who recently graduated from Hunter College with a bachelor's in clinical laboratory science.

 |Race/Ethnicity||Number of Students|